This $80 gadget is a must-have for content creators | CNN Underscored

 Here’s why the Stream Deck Mini has become the centerpiece of my Twitch setup, and why it deserves a place on just about any creator’s desk.

-The Stream Deck is a game-changer for streaming — and other stuff, too
+The Stream Deck is a game changer for streaming — and other stuff too

 Essentially a small black box with six LED buttons on it (larger variations have more keys), the Stream Deck Mini is pretty unassuming at first glance.
 But once you get the hang of it, this tiny gadget unlocks some serious superpowers for managing your Twitch or YouTube streams — or just controlling your computer.